- Summary of Abdominal Examination

-- Spider naevi – these are little vascular raised things on the skin.
+Spider naevi – these are little vascular raised things on the skin.
 If you press on them they will blanch, but then re-appear when the pressure is lifted.
 They are found on the face, hands, forearms and trunk – anywhere that is drained by the superior vena cava.
-They are associated with any condition that causes increased circulation oestrogen – e.g. cirrhosis (as the liver is unable to remove circulating oestrogen – particularly in alcohol related disease), pregnancy.
+They are associated with any condition that causes increased circulating oestrogen – e.g. cirrhosis (as the liver is unable to remove circulating oestrogen – particularly in alcohol related disease), pregnancy.
 If you press on them, you can see the blood refilling them from the middle, then spreading out.
 It is normal for an individual (most commonly women) to have up to 5 of these without a pathological cause.

 - Campbell De Morgan Spots – aka Cherry Angioma – these are red/purple spots that are non-blanching (and thus can be differentiated from spider naevi).
 They appear commonly in middle to late age, and often there is no underlying cause.
-They are result of proliferation of blood vessels.
+They are the result of proliferation of blood vessels.
 They can be as small as a pin prick, and rarely grow larger than 6mm diameter.
 They most commonly appear on the chest.
 It is possible that when they appear suddenly they are associated with underlying disease (such as liver disease)

 - Gums – can show scurvy (Vit C deficiency) if they are inflamed / bleeding / damaged at all.
 May also show hypertrophy in leukaemia.
 Gums can also show hypertrophy in rare instances:

-- When being treated with cyclosporin (Immunosuppressant)
+- When being treated with cyclosporin (immunosuppressant)

 - When being treated with some epilepsy drugs

 - Teeth – check general oral hygiene.
 Teeth may lose their enamel from chronic gastric reflux / vomiting.